Early Life

-James Scapa was born in 1961.
-He earned a Bachelor's degree in Electrical Engineering and a Master's in Business Administration from the University of Michigan.
-This educational foundation provided a strong base for his entrepreneurial pursuits in the technology sector.
+James Scapa was born in New York to parents who were Holocaust survivors.
+He graduated from Columbia University with a degree in mechanical engineering and later earned an MBA from the University of Michigan.
+This educational background provided a strong foundation for his career in the technology industry.

 Rise to Success